ros2/rmw_iceoryx/README.md

 Step 4 `return_loaned_message()`) A subscription callback is finished and the loaned message is getting returned to the middleware.

-Starting from ROS2 Eloquent, these features are implemented within rclcpp.
+Starting from ROS 2 Eloquent, these features are implemented within rclcpp.
 An application using these new features is shown in the code snippet below.
 For a fully working implementation, please have a look at [this demo node](https://github.com/ros2/demos/blob/master/demo_nodes_cpp/src/topics/talker_loaned_message.cpp).